-Updated: 16th October 2020
+Updated: 11th December 2020

 The record breaking, busy summer season in the resorts of Morzine, Avoriaz & Les Gets has helped them pave the way for the winter ahead.
 The resorts have been working hard implementing new safety protocols, including hygiene and social distancing measures, which will allow us to enjoy a safe ski season ahead.

 Our office team are on hand if you have any questions about booking a trip to Morzine and the Portes du Soleil this winter.
 Here are some questions which you might already have regarding your snowboard holiday: